 * Click here for rating key

-Mildred's Temple Kitchen Restaurant Review: Mildred's Temple Kitchen is contemporary, stylish and industrial-chic.
+Mildred's Temple Kitchen Restaurant Review: Mildred’s Temple Kitchen is contemporary, stylish and industrial-chic.
 The 110-seat restaurant has cement ceilings and floors that come to life at night under twinkling soft lights.
 Walnut tables have sound-dampening cork underneath, but with a large, communal table, open kitchen and bar seating, the bustle of a busy space is part of the ambience.
-The MTK burger is first-rate with tomato relish and tobacco onions, but what really makes it stand out are the buns made fresh daily.
-The restaurant has a longstanding customer base and there was an uprising when the owners tried to do away with the popular profiteroles with milk chocolate ice cream, and they stayed.
-Chef Tyler Cunningham does have latitude to express his own creativity, however, and showcases seasonal offerings from the local farmers market.
-Highlights might include buttermilk fried chicken with rhubarb gastrique or Lake Erie silver bass with kale, chorizo and stewed tomatoes.
+The MTK burger is first-rate with tomato relish and tobacco onions, but what really makes it stand out are the fresh house-made buns.
+Mildred’s has a longstanding customer base and there was an uprising when the owners tried to do away with the popular profiteroles with milk chocolate ice cream, and they stayed.
+Chef Tyler Cunningham does have latitude to express his own creativity, however, and showcases seasonal offerings from the farmers market.
+Highlights might include lobster toast on sourdough with a tarragon-buttermilk dressing or the flat-iron steak with smoked mushroom purée and tomato jam.
 Brunch is a local favorite.
 The 50-label wine list is constantly evolving and focuses on Ontario, but not exclusively.